adsrmk/vitepress-latest/docs/en/reference/ttfb.md

 ## Target benchmarks

-To ensure your website delivers a fast and smooth experience, it's important to monitor Time To First Byte (TTFB).
 The table below outlines recommended performance ranges and how they impact user experience:
 <br>

 | TTFB Range        | Rating             | Notes                                   |